mattflaherty97/hm-sna-project/README.md

 # Results

 We achieved results for both methods.
 The user-based collaborative filtering was easiest to implement and context independent.
 The notebook with the analysis and results can be found [here](https://github.com/mattflaherty97/hm-sna-project/blob/main/product_based_collaborative_filtering.ipynb) However, the item-based collaborative filtering used an item-item matrix and recommends based on similar items.
+The results can be found [here](https://github.com/mattflaherty97/hm-sna-project/blob/main/user-based-filtering.ipynb)